Urban, inclusive, diverse and stunning, Tāmaki Makaurau Auckland is an innovation hub of Asia-Pacific and the economic centre of New Zealand.

 Exciting opportunities to serve both Asia-Pacific and Western economies are plentiful thanks to our 13 free trade agreements, as well as full and free access to Australia.

 Free trade agreements & friendly time zones

-Agreements with Hong Kong, China, Malaysia, Thailand, Korea and Singapore create streamlined processes, reduced costs, more certainty and security for Auckland companies.
+Agreements with Hong Kong, China, Malaysia, Thailand, Korea and Singapore, and new trade agreements with the United Kingdom and the European Union, create streamlined processes, reduced costs, more certainty and security for Auckland companies.
 A digital economy partnership between New Zealand, Chile and Singapore provides further advantages.